Deekee8/Connect-4/README.md

 # Welcome to Connect-4 👋
 [![Twitter: devDeQuan](https://img.shields.io/twitter/follow/devDeQuan.svg?style=social)](https://twitter.com/devDeQuan)

-> The classic 2-player Connect $ game.
+> The classic 2-player Connect 4 game.
 This was a group project I contributed to as part of Kenzie Avademy's Software Engineering Certification program.
+I was the Project Manager for this project.

 ### ✨ [Demo](https://deekee8.github.io/Connect-4/)